bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/supportedlocalesof.md

 ### Using supportedLocalesOf()

 Assuming a runtime that supports Indonesian and German but not Balinese in date and time formatting, `supportedLocalesOf` returns the Indonesian and German language tags unchanged, even though `pinyin` collation is neither relevant to date and time formatting nor used with Indonesian, and a specialized German for Indonesia is unlikely to be supported.
-Note the specification of the “`lookup`” algorithm here — a “`best fit`” matcher might decide that Indonesian is an adequate match for Balinese since most Balinese speakers also understand Indonesian, and therefore return the Balinese language tag as well.
+Note the specification of the "`lookup`” algorithm here — a "`best fit`” matcher might decide that Indonesian is an adequate match for Balinese since most Balinese speakers also understand Indonesian, and therefore return the Balinese language tag as well.

     const locales = ['ban', 'id-u-co-pinyin', 'de-ID'];
     const options = { localeMatcher: 'lookup' };